History of the Ministry

 Mr. Garza interviewed me and at the end asked me if I spoke Spanish.
 I told him that I did not.
 He stated that he wanted someone who could speak Spanish in order to converse with the students and help them in their learning of English.
 I told him I understood and left.
 When I was about halfway down the hall, I heard these fast approaching footsteps from my rear.
 I turn around and there was Mr. Garza.
 He said, “You know, I have four T/As (Teacher Assistance) who can speak Spanish.
 I need a good clerk.
 You’re hired.”
 I spent the next year with Mr. Garza.
 Since both of us were former military men, this part of my prison experience was the best.

 One day we were on lock down because of the fog.
 Mr. Garza came and escorted me over to the classroom.
 As we waited for the students to be escorted over by the security staff, I was busy reading my Bible.
-Mr. Garza’s desk was in front of mine so we could pass papers and materials back and forth.
+Mr. Garza’s desk was next to mine so we could pass papers and materials back and forth.

-Well, this day he rolled his chair over towards my desk and said, “You are an inmate!”
+Well, this day, he rolled his chair over towards my desk and said, “You are an inmate!”
 Really?
-I wonder what tipped him off?
+I wondered what tipped him off?
 Was it the prison blues I was wearing?
 But then he continued, “I want what you have.”
 I looked at him as if he had lost his mind.
 I am an inmate and have nothing.
 What could I have that he would want.
-He continued, “You are an inmate but you have so much peace.
+He continued, “You are an inmate, but you have so much peace.
 I am a free-man and have none.
 I want what you have.”

 “Selling” my “condo” at Corcoran and moving was not exactly up there on my most favorite things to do list.
 I had settled in and was comfortable.
 Two-man cells are nice.
 Things are quiet.
 Lots of order.
 Besides, state bus rides are not exactly Greyhound.